Akshansh53/Marriage-Assessment/README.md

 ## Approach & Decisions

 Node.js + Express for a simple backend

+Common folder is just for show what is inside @anshverma53/marriage-assessment NPM Package

 Passport (cookie-based auth) for authentication as told in assessment but personally I feel next-auth is pretty simple because the passport have a complex Documentation